changyaochen/changyaochen.github.io/_posts/2020-06-28-multiple-comparisons-jun-2020.md

 ~~~

 ## Get the power back: Benjamini–Hochberg procedure
 The major disadvantage of the Bonferroni correction is that, it is too *conservative*.
-It trades the power for the low familywise error rate.
+It trades the power for the low family-wise error rate.
 To illustrate this drawback, let's make half of the 500 comparisons with true differences.

 To do so, we take the first 250 features, for each of them, whenever there is an `1`, we draw a sample from an $$N(1, 1)$$, and add it to `y`.
 If there is a `0`, we do nothing.
 Essentially, we create 250 independent $$N(1, 1)$$, each of 10000-long, and then multiply this (10000, 250) matrix, element-wise, to the first 250 columns of the dataset.
 By doing so, when we conduct a comparison along any of the first 250 dimensions, we should get a significant result.